didikpriyoga27/react-native-datecs-printer/README.md

-# react-native-datecs-printer
+# react-native-cazh-datecs-printer

 It only **works on Android**.

 ## As I made this project with a very short deadline, it's specific for the app that I was working on and it might not be suitable for you, although fell free to fork and modify it.

 #### Breaking Changes [RN v0.47.2](https://github.com/facebook/react-native/releases/tag/v0.47.2)

 Remove unused createJSModules calls.

-- if on RN < 0.47.2 `npm i react-native-datecs-printer@0.1.1`
+- if on RN < 0.47.2 `npm i react-native-cazh-datecs-printer@0.1.1`
-- if on RN > 0.47.2 `npm i react-native-datecs-printer`
+- if on RN > 0.47.2 `npm i react-native-cazh-datecs-printer`

 ### Printer used for tests

 DPP 250

 ---

 ## Getting started (latest version)

-`$ npm install react-native-datecs-printer --save`
+`$ npm install react-native-cazh-datecs-printer --save`

 ### Mostly automatic installation

-`$ react-native link react-native-datecs-printer`
+`$ react-native link react-native-cazh-datecs-printer`

 ### Add permissions in your AndroidManifest.xml

 ```
 <uses-permission android:name="android.permission.BLUETOOTH"/>
 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN"/>